An7ar35/superbubble_performance/README.md

   where possible.
 - The GraphIndexer creates an index of all the K-mers (nodes) in the graph and constructs a indexed WeightedGraph equivalent of the K-mer string graph.
-- The GraphInexer sends the indexed K-mers and indexed Edges to the database for storage.
+- The GraphIndexer sends the indexed K-mers and indexed Edges to the database for storage.
+- The GraphIndexer sends the indexed graph to the SuperBubble algorithm driver class.
+- The SuperBubble driver saves the identified SuperBubbles in the graph to the Database.
+- Optionally benchmarks for the SuperBubble algorithms are written to a file.
 - Optionally both kmer graphs and indexed graph can be exported to Dot format.